gauravagnihotri/behavioral_cloning/README.md

 Overview
 ---
 This project uses a modified version of [Nvidia's Architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) to train a model to clone driving behavior.
 The model is built using Keras.
+The model uses left, center and right camera cropped images, applies steering correction factor, uses image flip technique to augment the data.
+The model is trained with small number of epochs, to avoid overfitting.

 ### Dependencies
 This lab requires: